Kelechi-Okorie/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 File 7-model_state_fetch_all.py - lists all State objects from the db
 File 8-model_state_fetch_first.py - fetches the first state in the states table
 File 9-model_state_filter_a.py - lists all State objects that contains the letter 'a'
-File 10-model_state_my_get.py - prints the State object with the name passed as argument f
+File 10-model_state_my_get.py - prints the State object with the name passed as argument
+File 12-model_state_update_id_2.py - changes the name of a State object from the db